 Quammen closes his book on unpredictable catastrophic biological risk, ending with a discussion of influenza which, in its various guises, has killed millions of people around the world.
 SARS, the coronavirus that emerged in Hong Kong in 2003 and killed 774 people world-wide, is being compared to today’s coronavirus, which has surpassed it in severity.
 Importantly, Quammen offers us an historical perspective on such outbreaks.
 The Spanish flu pandemic of 1918-1919, he reminds us, killed some fifty million people; the virus was H1N1, its source, wild aquatic birds.

 I am in admiration of Quammen’s book for communicating in a compelling and not sensationalist way the catastrophic threat of pandemics to life on earth to a broad public.
 We need more people in the academy—especially in the humanities—to attend to work like Quammen’s, amplifying it, circulating it, engaging it, and praising it.
 More, I would like to see us encourage our doctoral students and our colleagues to undertake work like this—writing for a broad audience, scholarship in public.

-Kathleen Woodward, Lockwood Professor in the Humanities and Professor of English, has served as Director of the Simpson Center for the Humanities since 2000.
+Kathleen Woodward, Director of the Simpson Center for the Humanities, is Bryon W. and Alice L. Lockwood Professor in the Humanities and Professor of English at the University of Washington.
 She is the author of Statistical Panic: Cultural Politics and Poetics of Emotions (2009), Aging and Its Discontents: Freud and Other Fictions (1991), and At Last, the Real Distinguished Thing: The Late Poems of Eliot, Pound, Stevens, and Williams (1980).